mmspg/pcc-geo-slicing/README.md

 After compressing, you can decompress the blocks and merge them back into a point cloud.
 In the previous step, the optimal threshold has been computed, so it is used in the decompression stage:

-`python point_cloud_compression_slice_conditioning.py '--experiment' 'PCC_5slices_lmbda1000' '--model_path' '/models/' 'decompress'  '--input_glob' '/compressed/*.tfci' '--output_dir' '/decompressed/' '--ori_dir' '/original/pointclouds_rgb/' '--reconstructed_dir' '/reconstructed/'`
+`python point_cloud_compression_slice_conditioning.py '--experiment' 'PCC_5slices_lmbda1000' '--model_path' '/models/' 'decompress' '--adaptive'  '--input_glob' '/compressed/*.tfci' '--output_dir' '/decompressed/' '--ori_dir' '/original/pointclouds_rgb/' '--reconstructed_dir' '/reconstructed/'`

 For a list of all the decompression parameters, run: